BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Methods

 \subsection{EEG pre-processing}

-The raw EEG data $\raw{d}[n]$ will always undergo causal filtering prior to detection.
-Here, we have subsumed the pre-processing in the filter function $f[n]$ which itself consists of a chain of filters.
-We are presenting four different conditions which reflect popular use cases in the literature. \begin{enumerate} \item[A] Wideband energy detector with minimal filtering: $f[n]$ = DC-removal, 50~Hz powerline bandstop which will create max EMG interference and also low frequency fluctuations.
-This is hardly used in the literature but acts here as a worst case scenario as the whole EMG spectrum is allowed to interfere with the detection. \item[B] Differentiator: $f[n]$ = derivative/1st order highpass ($f[n] - f[n-1]$), DC-removal, 50~Hz powerline bandstop which has been used for example in \cite{duvinage2012biosignals}. \item[C] Wideband bandpass: $f[n]$ = 2nd order Butterworth bandpass 8-18~Hz, DC-removal, 50~Hz powerline bandstop with moderate rejection of higher EMG power used for motor imagination \cite{PFURTSCHELLER2006153}. \item[D] Narrow bandpass: $f[n]$ = 2nd order Butterworth bandpass 8-12~Hz, DC-removal, 50~Hz powerline bandstop detecting alpha power around 10~Hz and rejects the higher frequency EMG power \cite{Wolpaw1991}. \end{enumerate}
+The raw EEG data $\raw{d}[n]$ undergoes causal filtering prior to detection.
+Here, we have subsumed all pre-processing steps in the filter function $f[n]$.
+We are presenting five different filtering setups: \begin{enumerate} \item Wideband detector with minimal filtering: $f[n]$ = $0.1~\mathrm{Hz}$ 4th order highpass and 50~Hz powerline bandstop which preserves the entire EMG spectrum and also low frequency fluctuations such as eye-movements.
+This pre-processing is hardly used in practise but acts here as a worst-case scenario as the whole EMG spectrum is allowed to interfere with the detection. \item Low frequency bandpass filtering between a $0.1-3~\mathrm{Hz}$ 4th order Butterworth filter and 50~Hz powerline bandstop.
+This frequency range is in the EEG delta frequency range and is in particular suitable to investigate the effect of low frequency artefacts on the ability to detect EEG such as eye-blink, eye-movements and movement artefacts from the cables. \item Wideband bandpass: $f[n]$ = 4th order Butterworth bandpass $8-18~\mathrm{Hz}$, DC-removal, 50~Hz powerline bandstop with a moderate rejection of higher EMG frequencies used for motor imagination \cite{PFURTSCHELLER2006153}. \item Narrow bandpass: $f[n]$ = 4th order Butterworth bandpass $8-12~\mathrm{Hz}$, DC-removal, 50~Hz powerline bandstop detecting alpha power around 10~Hz and rejects the higher frequency EMG power \cite{Wolpaw1991}. \item Difference operator: $f[n] = f[n] - f[n-1]$ and 50~Hz powerline bandstop which has been used for example in \cite{duvinage2012biosignals}. \end{enumerate}

-These 4 post-processing scenarios are applied separately to the data of all subjects and tasks, except for those with obvious broken electrode signals or strong artefacts.
+These five post-processing scenarios are applied separately to the data of all subjects and tasks, except for those with obvious broken electrode signals or strong artefacts.